balanced/www.balancedpayments.com/contents/push-to-card.md

     - q: What are the transaction limits?
       a: The current limit is $2,500 per transaction.
     - q: How long do payouts take?
-      a: For approximately 55% of cards, the transaction will clear within 10 minutes (including nights, weekends, and holidays).
-All other cards will take 1 – 2 business days.
-We're working on improving the speed by partnering with more banks and networks.
+      a: It currently takes 1 &ndash; 2 business days for a customer to receive their money.
+We're actively working on improving the payout speed.
 ---